Flank/mirror-goog-studio-main/bazel/sdk/README.md

     prebuilts/studio/sdk/linux \
     prebuilts/studio/sdk/windows \
     tools/base \
-    -c git commit -a -m "Updated SDK with build-tools;19.0.3"
+    -c git add -A; git commit -a -m "Updated SDK with build-tools;19.0.3"

 # When uploading, include -t to ensure all code reviews have the
 # same topic (the topic will be set to your current branch name).